Tbossun/Curriculum-Management-System/README.md

 The application will be accessible in your web browser at http://localhost:5048

-Contributing
-If you would like to contribute to this project, please see the CONTRIBUTING.md file.

-License
-This project is licensed under the MIT License.

 Contact
 If you have any questions or need further assistance, feel free to contact the project owner on their GitHub Profile.